-I would wait in anticipation for Monday evenings to come around.
-Those are the days which the night market in my housing area is held.
-Practically everything is sold there.
-You find anything starting from food, clothing, shoes, vegetables, fruits to bedsheets.
+Back then, I would always wait in anticipation for Monday evenings to come around.
+Those are the days the night market in my housing area is held.
+Practically everything is sold there, from food, clothing, shoes, vegetables, fruits, bedsheets to household items.
 The list goes on.
 You can browse to your heart’s desire.

-I would head straight to the stall selling “Apam Balik” (turnover pancake) as it is my favourite kind of pancake.
-I would secretly envy the lady making these pancakes as she deftly whipped up one after another without much effort.
+For me, I would head straight to the stall selling “Apam Balik” (literally means overturned pancake) as it is my favourite especially when it is freshly made.
+I would watched in awe at the lady making these pancakes as she deftly whipped up one after another without much effort.
 Watching her in action seemed even thrilling back then.

 Apam Balik is also known as: Soft Pancake with Cream Corn and PeanutsBan Jian KuihMin Jian Kuih曼煎糕